marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/02-organize-libs.md

 With this architecture, you will quickly notice the need for a `model` layer to share the domain model between the `feature`, `infra`, and `ui` layers.
 :::

-### Hexagonal Frontend Architecture
+### Hexagonal-inspired Architecture

-For the most complex workspaces or for large teams who want to enforce strict separation of concerns, you might want to consider a hexagonal architecture similar to this one.
+For the most complex workspaces or for large teams who want to enforce strict separation of concerns, you might want to consider a hexagonal-inspired architecture similar to this one.

 ```mermaid
 graph TD